DawMatt/GraphVisualisations/d3/README.md

 # Readme

-Example D3.js visualisations embedded in webpages.
+Example D3.js visualisations embedded in web pages.

-Use `start-web.sh` to start a simple Python 3 web server in this folder.
+Clone the repository and use `start-web.sh` to start a simple Python 3 web server in this folder.
 Once that has started the links below will access the relevant pages at localhost (port 8000).

 | Name | Description |
 | --- | --- |